houseofmaldorne/dgd/README.md

   (with the source code of DGD) and `bin`, with the binaries needed to use DGD.

-- Publish the container in Docker Hub
+- Publish the container to Github Container Registry

   `docker push ghcr.io/maldorne/dgd:latest`